 The Celtic-lovers among us try to meet one or two times a month in homes.
 One of those will be a Slow Celtic Session (page for that here), planned for the 2nd Saturday of the month.
 The other one will be a regular session (this page), typically on a Sunday later in the month.
 You'll need to get on our super special Celtic Session email list to learn the dates and places, as these will change from one month to the next.
 To get added to that list, email John Goldsbury.

-Sessions usually run from 2 PM till 5:00 'ish, and snacks and beverages are welcome.
+The regular Sessions usually run from 1 PM till 4:00 'ish, and snacks and beverages are welcome.
 Come prepared to play a lot!